-Unrestricted Net Assets
+Net Assets Without Donor Restrictions

-Unrestricted net assets are those that are not subject to donor restrictions or stipulations and that may be expendable for any purpose in performing ERCOT's objectives.
-Accordingly, net assets of ERCOT and changes therein are classified and reported as unrestricted net assets.
+Net assets without donor restrictions are those that are not subject to donor restrictions or stipulations and that may be expendable for any purpose in performing ERCOT's objectives.
+Accordingly, net assets of ERCOT and changes therein are classified and reported as net assets without donor restrictions.